-The Company invests its excess cash in U.S. government bonds, commercial paper and corporate debt securities.
+The Company invests its excess cash in U.S. government bonds, commercial paper and debt securities.
 All marketable securities have been classified as available-for-sale and are carried at estimated fair value as determined based upon quoted market prices or pricing models for similar securities.
 The Company does not buy or hold securities principally for the purpose of selling them in the near future.
 The Company's policy is focused on the preservation of capital, liquidity and return.
 From time to time, the Company may sell certain securities, but the objectives are generally not to generate profits on short-term differences in price.

 Short-term marketable securities have maturities less than or equal to one year as of the balance sheet date.
-Long-term marketable securities have maturities greater than one year as of the balance sheet date.
-These marketable securities are carried at estimated fair value with unrealized holding gains or losses included in accumulated other comprehensive loss in stockholders' equity until realized.
+These marketable securities are carried at estimated fair value with unrealized holding gains or losses included in accumulated other comprehensive income (loss) in stockholders' equity until realized.
 Gains and losses on marketable security transactions are reported on the specific-identification method.
 Interest income is recognized in the unaudited condensed consolidated statements of operations and comprehensive loss when earned.

 The Company periodically evaluates its available-for-sale marketable securities for impairment.
 When the fair value of a marketable security is below its amortized cost basis, the amortized cost is reduced to its fair value if it is more likely than not that the Company is required to sell the impaired security before recovery of its amortized cost, or the Company has the intention to sell the security.
 If neither of these conditions are met, the Company determines whether the impairment is due to credit losses by comparing the present value of the expected cash flows of the security with its amortized cost basis.
 The amount of impairment recognized is limited to the excess of the amortized cost basis over the fair value of the security.
 An allowance for credit losses for the excess of amortized cost basis over the expected cash flows, if any, is recorded in other income (expense), net on the unaudited condensed consolidated statements of operations.
-Impairment losses that are not credit-related are included in accumulated other comprehensive loss in stockholders' equity.
+Impairment losses that are not credit-related are included in accumulated other comprehensive income (loss) in stockholders' equity.